Are you enjoying our content? Don’t miss out! Sign up!

 As a young brown girl, I found a sense of camaraderie and belonging with my peers through the Classical Arts.
 Some learned Bharatanatyam dance and some took Kathak.
 Some learned to play the Tabla and some, the Sitar.
 Some took Carnatic Classical Music and some took Hindustani Classical Music.
 But all of these Arts drove one point home – no matter the geographic location or style of the Art, we were deeply connected to our culture.
 At times when I was ostracized for that same thing – being too Indian – I took solace in what I knew to be true.
 I am who I am and there was no reason to resent something so pure- so unifying.
 I continue to cherish it.

-A lifelong Kathak dancer and learner, I saw the strain the Arts went through when my classes at the Chitresh Das Institute went online due to the shelter in place orders.
+A lifelong Kathak dancer and student, I saw the strain the Arts went through when my classes at the Chitresh Das Institute went online due to the shelter in place orders.
 Many students dropped off, our teachers struggled to teach online, and our performances were canceled.
-I felt myself become uninspired and depressed.
+I felt myself become uninspired.

 But Art cannot be stopped.
 Art keeps pushing along like the little engine that could, to give meaning to that which is inexplicable.
 One Bharatanatyam teacher found purpose in embracing the messiness of online teaching and musicians like Sunny Jain began putting their music on Youtube.
 IndianRaga and Kalanidhi Dance collaborated during the pandemic to rejuvenate classical arts through their Why I Dance campaign.
 However, an artist’s career comes to a halt when spaces to perform are limited and they are faced with the reality of a declining income.